Unknown-3301/NEAT/README.md

    genome.Fitness += 1 - genomeOutput;
 }
 ```
-Now after evaluating the whole population we call 'environment.NextGeneration()' that will return a array of genomes that represent the nex generationg genomes.
+Now after evaluating the whole population we call `environment.NextGeneration()` that will return a array of genomes that represent the nex generationg genomes.
 ```
 population = environment.NextGeneration();
 ```
-Now keep evaluating and calling 'environment.NextGeneration()' until one of the genome have the fitness desired.
+Now keep evaluating and calling `environment.NextGeneration()` until one of the genome have the fitness desired.

 ## Saving and loading
-if you want to save a genome you can use the function 'genome.Save()' it will return a **GenomeSaveFile** class, this class will hold the genome information, this class can be saved to computer file using serialization.
+if you want to save a genome you can use the function `genome.Save()`, it will return a **GenomeSaveFile** class, this class will hold the genome information, this class can be saved to computer file using serialization.
 When loading you can just create a new genome with this **GenomeSaveFile** to load
 ```
 GenomeSaveFile save = //get it from the computer;
 Genome genome = new Genome(save);